HELP WITH GENEPOP

 Two distinct algorithms are available:

-Two important results are provided for each test by this option:
+Several important results are provided for each test by this option:

 If S.E. is too large (say S.E. > 0.01), it is wise sometimes to run the analysis again,